ra3xdh/qucs_s/README.md

 #### Qt6

 Since v1.0.1 Qucs-S supports build with Qt6.
-Set the `QT_DIR` environment variable to tell CMake use the Qt6.
+Set the `WITH_QT6` flag to tell CMake use the Qt6.
 For example use the following command sequence for Ubuntu-22.04

 ~~~
-export QT_DIR=/usr/lib/x86_64-linux-gnu/cmake/Qt6
-cmake ..  -DCMAKE_INSTALL_PREFIX=/your_install_prefix/
+cmake .. -DWITH_QT6=ON -DCMAKE_INSTALL_PREFIX=/your_install_prefix/
 ~~~

 ### Running